x-square/data_analytics/24-02-advanced-data-analytics.md

 - Assign PACE stages to the requested tasks for the user churn project
 - Organize tasks into milestones
 - Create a project proposal for the Waze data team

-Note that the story, all names, characters, and incidents portrayed in these projects are fictitious.
-No identification with actual persons (living or deceased) is intended or should be inferred.
-And, the data shared in this project has been created for pedagogical purposes.

 ### Key takeaways

 In Course 1, Foundations of Data Science, you explored the world of data professionals and learned how data analysis contributes to an organization's goals.